douglas-srs/Safe-Alarm-3-iOS-10/README.md

 # Safe Alarm 3 Development Roadmap

-## Please create an issue with you find a bug on the lastest beta.
+## Please create an issue with you find a bug with the lastest beta.

 ## Fixes